ChasJC23/colours.js/README.md

 # colours.js

-This library is designed to simplify dealing with colours on both front and back end JavaScript or TypeScript.

-## Front End

-Able to apply created colours to element styling, allowing for gradients and patterns by automatically generating `<span>` tags.

-## Back End

-Can be used to customise the colours of console messages, supporting custom colours, gradients, and other simple patterns.
+This library is designed to simplify dealing with colours on JavaScript or TypeScript, and prove ease of access applying them to console environments.
+It can be used to customise the colours of console messages, supporting custom colours, gradients, and other simple patterns.

 # Installation